airswap/developers/docs/dapps/widget.md

 The hex address of the token to swap in exchange for ETH.
 You can find a full list of indexed token metadata for: [Mainnet](https://token-metadata.airswap.io/tokens) or [Rinkeby](https://token-metadata.airswap.io/rinkebyTokens).
 If specified, the user will not be able to search for any other tokens in the widget.

 !> If you pass a hex address that is not included in AirSwap token metadata, the widget will not work.
+It will crash like in the image below!

 #### amount `string`, `optional`